 Now offering the free* COVID-19 vaccine.
 Walk-ins are welcomed!

 $20 in FREE Groceries!
 Get a $10 Harveys Coupon when get your COVID-19 shot + a $10 Harveys Coupon with any other vaccine received on the same day!
 Click here for details.

-Harveys will announce when our pharmacy is able to administer the COVID-19 vaccine.
-Our pharmacists are experienced in safely providing regular vaccines, such as flu, shingles and pneumonia.
+Harveys pharmacies are now able to administer the COVID-19 vaccine.
+Our pharmacists are experienced in safely providing immunizations, such as flu, shingles and pneumonia.
 As always, we follow all CDC and state recommended guidelines.
-Vaccines will be administered by appointment only.
-To save time, download our consent form now.
+Schedule your appointment to save time.
+Walk-ins are always welcome!
+To save time, download our consent form now

 Additional COVID-19 resources

 Stay up-to-date with the latest information from the CDC

 Find the most up-to-date information from your state’s health department

 - People 65 years and older and residents in long-term care settings should receive a booster shot of Pfizer-BioNTech’s COVID-19 vaccine at least 6 months after their Pfizer-BioNTech primary series;